minh-tu-pmt/reactjs_jwt/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-1.Password must contain at least one digit [0-9].
+1.Password must contain at least one digit [0-9].<br />
-2. Password must contain at least one lowercase Latin character [a-z].
+2. Password must contain at least one lowercase Latin character [a-z].<br />
-3. Password must contain at least one uppercase Latin character [A-Z].
+3. Password must contain at least one uppercase Latin character [A-Z].<br />
-4. Password must contain at least one special character like ! @ # & ( ).
+4. Password must contain at least one special character like ! @ # & ( ).<br />
-5. Password must contain a length of at least 8 characters and a maximum of 20 characters.
+5. Password must contain a length of at least 8 characters and a maximum of 20 characters.<br />

 --------------------------<br/>
 @Entity<br/>